mikevoets/jama16-retina-replication/README.md

 ## Evaluation

 To evaluate or test the trained neural network on the _Kaggle_ EyePACS test set, run `$ python evaluate.py -e`.
-To evaluate on Messidor-Original, run it with the `-m` flag instead.
+To evaluate on Messidor-Original, run it with the `-m` flag.
+To evaluate on Messidor-2, use the `-m2` flag.

 To create an ensemble of networks and evaluate the linear average of predictions, use the `-lm` parameter.
 To specify multiple models to evaluate as an ensemble, the model paths should be comma-separated or satisfy a regular expression.
 For example: `-lm=./tmp/model-1,./tmp/model-2,./tmp/model-3` or `-lm=./tmp/model-?`.